 - The transfer date,

 - The actual full amount paid or to be paid for the given real estate,

 - The terms of sale, and

 - An estimate of the value of any nonreal property included in the sale.

-Basically, if a Quit Claim Deed remains unrecorded, it will be considered void to both creditors and subsequent purchasers of the same property.
+Recording type: Wyoming is a race-notice recording state.
+Because of this, if the deed goes unrecorded, it will be considered void to both creditors and subsequent purchasers of the same property.
 A creditor or subsequent purchaser can, therefore, claim the property as their own if they then record their respective conveyance with the county clerk.
-To eliminate this possibility, parties to a Quit Claim Deed are urged to file the conveyance as soon as possible.
+To eliminate this possibility, the deed should be filed as soon as possible.